-Source: Laurie Weber- Financial Aid Office- NDU 0035_FA

-Source/Type of Loans Number in the Percent of the class Average per-

-class (defined in (defined above) who undergraduate-borrower

-H4 above) who borrowed from the cumulative principal

-borrowed from the types of loans borrowed from the types

-types of loans specified in the first of loans specified in the

-specified in the column (nearest 1%) first column (nearest \$1)

-first column

-a) Any loan program: Federal Perkins, 72 48% \$25,110.00

-Federal Stafford Subsidized and

-Unsubsidized, institutional, state,

-private loans that your institution is

-aware of, etc. Include both Federal

-Direct Student Loans and Federal

-Family Education Loans.

-b) Federal loan programs: Federal 70 46% \$22,557.00

-Perkins, Federal Stafford Subsidized

-and Unsubsidized.
-Include both

-Federal Direct Student Loans and

-Federal Family Education Loans.

-c) Institutional loan programs.
-0 0% 0\$

-d) State loan programs.
-0 0% 0\$

-e) Private student loans made by a bank 17 11% 13,466.00\$

-or lender.
+Source/Type of Loans Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+37 42% 25,324.00 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+36 41% 23,553.00 c) Institutional loan programs.
+0 0% 0.00 d) State loan programs.
+0 0% 0.00 e) Private student loans made by a bank or lender.
+4 5% 22,263.00